AshishNikam111000/micro-frontends-with-module-federation/README.md

-# Micro Frontends with Module Federation
+# Micro Frontends with Vite and Module Federation

-This repository demonstrates an example of **micro frontends architecture** using **Webpack Module Federation**.
+This repository demonstrates an example of a **micro frontends architecture** using **Vite** and **Module Federation**.
 It consists of two main parts:

-- **Remote**: The independently built and deployed micro frontend application.
+- **Remote**: An independently built and deployed micro frontend application.
-- **Host**: The container application that dynamically loads and uses the remote micro frontend.
+- **Host**: A container application that dynamically loads and uses the remote micro frontend at runtime.

 ## Project Structure

-- `/remote` — Micro frontend app exposing modules using Module Federation.
+- `/remote` — Micro frontend app exposing modules using Vite's Module Federation plugin.
 - `/host` — Host app consuming the remote modules at runtime.

 ## Getting Started
 To run the host app successfully, you first need to build and preview the remote app.

 ### Steps:

-1. **Build and run the remote**
+1. **Build and preview the remote**
    ```bash
    cd remote
    yarn install